Setting Up GitLab CI/CD for Astro Blog Deployment to Cloudflare Pages

 What is GitLab CI/CD?

-• Automated Tests: Run tests to ensure your blog builds correctly
+• Automated Tests: Verify your site builds correctly

-• Automated Deployments: Deploy to Cloudflare Pages automatically
+• Automated Deployments: Ship to Cloudflare Pages hands-free

-• Artifact Storage: Keep build outputs for debugging and rollbacks
+• Artifact Storage: Keep outputs for debugging and rollbacks

 Key Components: